victoralvelais/tiktok-collections/README.md

 # tiktok-collections
 A Python utility for backing up your TikTok collections.
-It captures collection metadata, downloads the videos as mp4 files, and slideshows as png folders.
+It captures collection metadata and downloads the videos as mp4 files & slideshows as png folders.

 ## Installation
 ```